How to use Log4j SDK v2

 How to use AsyncAppender

-In addition to ThriftAppender you use by default, you can use Nelo2AsyncAppender to set the actual log transmission to be performed on a separate thread.
+In addition to the default ThriftAppender, you can use the Nelo2AsyncAppender to perform log transmission in a separate thread.

-To do this, set the xml file as shown below.
+To do this, set the XML file as follows:

 <?xml version="1.0" encoding="UTF-8" ?>